TheRedBrain/bettercombat-extension/README.md

 ### Sprinting disables weapon poses

-Enabled when "enable_poses_while_sprinting" setting in server config is false.
+Enabled when "enable_poses_while_sprinting" setting in client config is false.

 ### Skipping attacks with feinting